Getting Started

 2. [ ] Grasp Context Engineering fundamentals (context window optimization + session strategy)

-1. [ ] Create .github/copilot-instructions.md with basic project guidelines (Context Engineering: global rules)
+1. [ ] Create .github/copilot-instructions.md with project-specific guidelines

-3. [ ] Configure chat modes for your tech stack domains (Context Engineering: domain boundaries)
+3. [ ] Configure custom agents for your tech stack domains

 4. [ ] Create your first .prompt.md Agentic Workflow